 Advantage 3: Stored procedures abstract or separate server-side functions from the client-side.
 It is much easier to code a GUI application to call a procedure than to build a query through the GUI code.

 Advantage 4: Stored procedures are usually written by database developers/administrators.
 Persons holding these roles are usually more experienced in writing efficient queries and SQL statements.
 This frees the GUI application developers to utilize their skills on the functional and graphical presentation pieces of the application.
-If you have your people
+If you have your people performing the tasks to which they are best suited, then you will ultimately produce a better overall application.

 In short, queries are best handled via stored procedures.
 While the initial development overhead is greater, you will more than make up for the investment down the line.